About Me, the writer

 Just shows you just how fleeting fame can be.
 Even the blank pages of my masterpiece didn’t make it to the big time.

 In the end I self published.
 Five years of writing and revising were at least worth that.
 It wasn’t read by more than a dozen people. (although a colleague told me one of the chapters was used at Columbia’s Psychoanalytic Institute) But it was reviewed nowhere.
 So now, putting the whole thing in perspective I finally get it.
-I have to give the devil his due, be humble, don’t be difficult, get tuned into the real world, whether I like it or not.
+I have to give the devil his due, be humble, not be difficult, get tuned into the real world, or as my wife repeatedly puts it, “read the room”whether I like it or not.
 There may be a fantastic editor working for a publisher somewhere who I could excitedly work with, but the odds of that are not great.
 So, go along with the rules.
 Do what I have to do.
 Learn to shut up. (even though that would be impossible)

 Of course I am 80 not 50 so there is a difference.
 Also there is another side to that story.
 Apparently Kennedy’s 15 minutes of fame quickly faded.
 Subsequently, he wrote novel after novel which I certainly, like most people, haven’t read.
 It was not very good.
 Or it was.
 Never having read a word by Kennedy I have no idea if he is a great or even good writer.
 So the point of the story is not just that fame is fleeting, but genius is according to the beholder.
 Nobel Prize winning Bellow dictated the opinion of dozens of subservient critics, Pulitzer Prize winning committees, and most other official proclaimers of taste and opinion.
 Group think is as powerful at the top as it is at the bottom.